 An integrated strap is used to release the retention mechanism so the shutter can be lowered safely.

-To enhance our content, some features in the Don-Bur library may include information from trusted third parties.
-We encourage you to perform your own research and seek additional advice before making any investment or financial decisions based on the information provided.
-Don-Bur assumes no responsibility for the accuracy, completeness, or timeliness of third-party information.
+To enhance our content, some features in the Don-Bur library may include information from trusted third-party suppliers.
+We encourage operators to perform their own checks and seek additional technical advice before specifying, purchasing or installing any equipment.
+Don-Bur assumes no responsibility for the accuracy, completeness or timeliness of third-party information.